alexvsav/unit-testing-action/README.md

 npm install -g ponicode
 ponicode init
 ```
 In case you develop in a language that is supported by Ponicode TurboCov Dashboard, those commands will create a ```ponicode.config.json```.
-This file have to be indexed in your git repo.
+This file has to be indexed in your git repo.
 It permits you to have all your code quality insights available in your TurboCov Dashboard [here](https://app.ponicode.com/turbo-cov/projects/)

 ### If it does not exist, create a yaml workflow file in your project